Lestropie/IP-freely/README.md

 ## Current capabilities

-The tool is not yet capable of modifying BIDS data according to the Inheritance Principle, as is somewhat indicated by its title and description.
-It is however capable of doing the following:
+The tool is currently capable of doing the following:

 -   Detect violations of the Inheritance Principle that may otherwise be missed by other checks.